mazzalab/fastqrepair/README.md

 ## Pipeline output

-This pipeline produces clean and well-formed fastq files together with short textual reports of the cleaning actions.
+This pipeline produces clean and well-formed FASTQ files together with short textual reports of the cleaning actions.

 To see the results of an example test run with a full size dataset refer to the [results](https://nf-co.re/fastqrepair/results) tab on the nf-core website pipeline page.
 For more details about the output files and reports, please refer to the